erthink/libmdbx/README.md

 The `CMakeLists.txt` or `GNUMakefile` scripts will probably need to be modified accordingly.
 Using other methods do not forget to add the `ntdll.lib` to linking.

-It should be noted that in _libmdbx_ was efforts to resolve runtime dependencies from CRT and other MSVC libraries.
+It should be noted that in _libmdbx_ was efforts to avoid runtime dependencies from CRT and other MSVC libraries.
 For this is enough to pass the `-DMDBX_WITHOUT_MSVC_CRT:BOOL=ON` option during configure by CMake.